python/steering-council/README.md

 ## Office Hours

 The Steering Council has office hours for anyone in the community that wants to discuss something with the Steering Council.
-Office hours are bookable half hour video calls at the start of our regular weekly meeting.
+Office hours are bookable half-hour video calls at the start of our regular weekly meeting.
 Currently it’s 30 minutes on Wednesday, 17:30 GMT (check your timezone [here](https://www.timebie.com/std/gmt.php?q=17.5)).

 These meetings can be used by Core Devs, PEP authors and anyone else contributing to Python to discuss things they want to discuss with the Steering Council, when email or a GitHub ticket is for whatever reason not as desirable.

-Scheduling is done through a [Google Calendar](https://calendar.google.com/calendar/selfsched?sstoken=UUtnZXJMbl9OM3J3fGRlZmF1bHR8YWE1ZDg2MWUyZTIwYTI0NDFlNjVlOTM4Y2U3NjU2MDk).
+Scheduling is done through [Google Calendar](https://calendar.google.com/calendar/selfsched?sstoken=UUtnZXJMbl9OM3J3fGRlZmF1bHR8YWE1ZDg2MWUyZTIwYTI0NDFlNjVlOTM4Y2U3NjU2MDk).
 When booking a slot, please make sure to do so at least 3 days in advance, and if possible include the topic in the appointment so we can be prepared.
-For longer chats, different schedules (we realise the current time isn’t always good for everyone), or pressing matters, contact us directly; we can always arrange something else.
+For longer chats, different schedules (we realise the current time isn’t always good for everyone), or pressing matters, contact us directly.
+We can always arrange something else.

 ## Updates